waylonggggg/tp/docs/DeveloperGuide.md

 ### Editing a CCA

 1. Editing an existing CCA's name and total sessions.
     1. Prerequisites: List all CCAs using the `list` command.
-Multiple CCAs in the list and name is not `Basketball`.
+Multiple CCAs in the list and there is no `Basketball` CCA.
+It is okay for the edited CCA's original name to be `Basketball`
     2. Test case: `edit_c 1 c/Basketball t/15 r/President r/Vice-President r/Treasurer`
        Expected: The first CCA's name is changed to `Basketball`.
 The respective details are changed as specified.
 The updated CCA details are shown in the list.
-    3. Test case: `edit_c 1 c/Basketball`
+    3. Test case: `edit_c 2 c/Basketball`
        Expected: No CCA is edited as the CCA already has the name `Basketball`.
-Other details are reserved.
-Error details shown in the status message as the edit did not change the CCA.
+Error details are shown in the status message as the CCA already exists in the list.
     4. Test case: `edit_c 0 c/Chess`
        Expected: No CCA is edited.
 Error details shown in the status message as the index is out of the CCA list.
     5. Other test cases to try: `edit_c 1 c/helloworld*` (incorrect inputs, missing inputs, or incorrect prefixes used, wrong index used)